-Activity Definition F1
+Activity Definition F1.1

-INSTALL A NEW HIGH EFFICIENCY REFRIGERATED CABINET OR REPLACE AN EXISTING REFRIGERATED DISPLAY CABINET
+INSTALL A NEW HIGH EFFICIENCY REFRIGERATED CABINET

-- 1. The New End-User Equipment or replacement End-User Equipment must be a Refrigerated Cabinet as defined within the terms of the Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2020. - 2.
-The Refrigerated Cabinet must have an Energy Efficiency Index (EEI) below 81, as recorded in the GEMS Registry, with the exception of Integral Ice Cream Freezer Cabinets (Product Class 5 in Table F1.1) which must have an EEI below 51, as recorded in the GEMS registry. - 3.
-The Refrigerated Cabinet must be a registered product based on Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2020.
+- 1. The New End-User Equipment End-User Equipment must be a Refrigerated Cabinet as defined within the terms of the Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2020. - 2.
+The Refrigerated Cabinet must have an Energy Efficiency Index (EEI) below 77, as recorded in the GEMS Registry, with the exception of Integral Ice Cream Freezer Cabinets (Product Class 5 in Table F1.1.1) which must have an EEI below 51, as recorded in the GEMS registry. - The Refrigerated Cabinet must be a registered product based on Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2020 or the New Zealand Energy Efficiency (Energy Using Products) Amendment Regulations 2020.

-- 1. The existing End-User Equipment must be removed. - 2.
-The New or replacement End-User Equipment must be installed. - 3.
-The activity, including the removal of any existing End-User Equipment, must be performed or supervised by a suitably qualified licence holder in compliance with the relevant standards and legislation.
+- 1. The New End-User Equipment must be installed and must not replace an existing refrigerated cabinet. - 2.
+The activity must be performed or supervised by a suitably qualified licence holder in compliance with the relevant standards and legislation.